anyscale/templates/templates/intro-services/README.md

     ...
 ```

+ For more advanced scaling options, see [Serve Autoscaling](https://docs.ray.io/en/latest/serve/autoscaling-guide.html#serve-autoscaling).

-Redeploy locally using `serve run`.
+Rerun the service in the development workspace using `serve run`.

 ```python
 !serve run main:my_app --non-blocking
 ```

-You can check in the Ray Dashboard of the workspace that the number of replicas has been increased:
+Verify the increase in the number of replicas in the Ray Dashboard of the development workspace:

 <img src="https://raw.githubusercontent.com/anyscale/templates/main/templates/intro-services/assets/serve-replicas.png" height=400px/>

-We can also deploy the update to our production service.
-Make sure to include the `--name` option to specify which service to deploy to.
-This will trigger a staged rollout of the service:
+On the production service, deploy the update, making sure to include the `--name` option to specify which service to deploy to.
+This command triggers a staged rollout of the service:

 ```python
 !serve deploy main:my_app --name=my_service
 ```

-Monitor the status of the rollout in the service overview page.
-Once the new Ray cluster with the updated app config is running, the previous cluster will be shut down:
+Monitor the status of the rollout in the service Overview page.
+Once the new Ray Cluster with the updated app config is running, Ray Serve shuts down the previous cluster:

 <img src="https://raw.githubusercontent.com/anyscale/templates/main/templates/intro-services/assets/service-rollout.png" height=300px/>

-### Understanding Ray Serve vs Ray cluster config
+### Understanding Ray Serve scaling vs Ray cluster configs

-When scaling your service, it is important to understand the interaction of the Serve scaling config (i.e., contents of `@serve.deployment`), vs the Ray cluster config (i.e., number of Ray worker nodes).
-In general, you can think of the Ray cluster config as an upper bound on service scaling, since Ray Serve runs inside the Ray cluster.
+When scaling your service, the Serve scaling config, which contains the `@serve.deployment` parameters, interacts with the Ray Cluster config, which contains the number of Ray worker nodes.
+Generally, the Ray Cluster config is an upper bound on service scaling, because Ray Serve runs inside a Ray Cluster.

-For example, suppose the Ray cluster was configured to have at most 100 CPUs, then Serve would only be able to launch up to 100 replicas, no matter the deployment config.
+For example, if you configure the Ray Cluster to have at most 100 CPUs, then Serve can only launch up to 100 replicas, regardless of the scaling config.

-For this reason, we generally recommend using the "Auto-select machines" cluster config for services (this is the default).
+For this reason, enable the "Auto-select machines" cluster config for services.
+This setting is on by default.

-#### Editing service cluster config
+#### Edit a service cluster config

-When a service is first created, it will copy the cluster config from the workspace.
-After that, the service cluster config is decoupled from the workspace and can be edited independently.
+When Anyscale first creates a service, it copies the cluster config from the workspace.
+After that, Anyscale decouples the service cluster config from the workspace and you can edit it independently.

-This concludes the services intro tutorial.
-To learn more, check out the model serving templates available in the template gallery, as well as the Ray Serve [documentation](https://docs.ray.io/en/latest/serve/index.html).
+To learn more, try other model serving templates available in the template gallery, and the Ray Serve [documentation](https://docs.ray.io/en/latest/serve/index.html).

 ## Summary

-This notebook:
+In this notebook you:
-- Developed and ran a simple serve app in the local workspace.
+- Developed and ran a simple Serve app in a development workspace.
-- Deployed the application to production as a service.
+- Deployed the app to production as a service.
-- Overviewed production monitoring.
+- Monitored the service.
-- Scaled the service and covered Ray Serve vs Ray cluster config.
+- Scaled the service that uses both the Ray Serve config and Ray Cluster config together.